Country Profile: Malaysia

 Communications

-Malaysia's communication network is well-developed, with a high percentage of the population having access to the internet and various telecommunications services.
+Malaysia boasts a high level of connectivity, with a significant percentage of the population having access to the internet and mobile communications.

 - Internet users: 98% of the population (2023 est.)